ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/windowsperf_sampling_cpython_spe/_index.md

 ---
-title: Profile Performance with Arm SPE and WindowsPerf
+title: Sample instructions with WindowsPerf and Arm SPE

 minutes_to_complete: 30

-who_is_this_for: This is an introductory topic for developers who would like to learn about sampling CPU instructions with the Arm Statistical Profiling Extension (SPE).
+who_is_this_for: This is an introductory topic for developers who would like to learn about sampling CPU instructions with WindowsPerf and the Arm Statistical Profiling Extension (SPE).

 learning_objectives:
     - Use WindowsPerf with a native Windows on Arm workload.